-The university's power plant has been providing electricity and steam to campus for more than 120 years.
-The original power plant was constructed in 1891, and was located north of the current Laboratory of Mechanics building.
-Campus energy demands continued to grow, and a new plant was built in 1906 at the current location on Beach Road.
-Since that time, the power plant has been expanded and upgraded to meet increasing energy demands and ever more stringent environmental regulations.
-The co-generation power plant is the only source of heating and cooling for the main campus and has the capability to generate all the electricity, if needed.
+For more than 125 years, the university's power plant has been providing electricity and steam to support campus needs.
+The original cogeneration power plant was constructed in 1891, and was located north of the current Laboratory of Mechanics building, then known as Engineering Hall.
+As campus energy demands continued to grow, and a new plant was built in 1906 at the current location on Beach Road.
+Since that time, the power plant has been expanded and modified to meet increasing energy demands and ever more stringent environmental regulations.
+The co-generation power plant is the only source of heating and cooling for the main campus and has the capability to generate electricity to support all campus operations, if needed.

 Compliance with all environmental regulations is one of the responsibilities of the power plant staff.
 Because of the plant efficiency and the proper operation of the plant and its pollution control systems, the power plant operates at emission levels significantly lower than permitted by the Iowa Department of Natural Resources.

 To complement the university's efforts to diversity its energy portfolio, a number of energy efficiency initiatives have been put into action to reduce Iowa State's collective energy demand.
-These initiatives range from the installation of energy savings devices, such as occupancy sensors, timers and vending machine misers, to building competitions focused on behavioral change and winter break building shutdown, to a newly-established building recommissioning team responsible for monitoring all building systems to identify efficiency opportunities and operations efficacy.
+These initiatives range include the installation of energy savings devices (occupancy sensors, timers and vending machine misers),replacement of building / parking lot / sidewalk lights with LED lighting, window replacements, building ventilation setbacks during evening hours and extended University breaks, along continued monitoring of building systems to identify efficiency opportunities and operations efficacy by the building re-commissioning team.
 All of these initiatives have resulted in a reduction of campus energy consumption.